ivoba-oxid/oxid-sitemap/readme.md

 - run 'composer require ivoba/oxid-sitemap' in modules dir
 - copy content of *copy_this* to your shop
 - edit sitemap_xml.php to your needs, if necessary
+- take care that your target file is writeable by the webserver

 ## Usage